PovertyAction/guides/CleaningGuide/04 Data Aggregation and Outcome Creation/05 Sort, by, bysort, and egen.md

 *Use sort to see how it normally sorts males first (smallest to largest)
 	sort sex patient

-*gsort by -sex to see how to sort largest to smallest (Notice the patient order here does not change within gender)
+*gsort by -sex to see how to sort largest to smallest (Notice the patient order does not change within gender)
 	gsort -sex patient
 ````